Read This First

 Prompt 2: Create a table displaying the following column headers on electoral systems.

-The section turns on Electoral Systems Around the World.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Electoral Systems Around the World in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-One honest test after reading is whether the reader can use Categorize the types of electoral systems employed around the world to sort a live borderline case or answer a serious objection about Electoral Systems.
+One honest test after reading is whether the reader can use Electoral Systems to sort a live borderline case or answer a serious objection about Electoral Systems.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.

 | Type Name | Description | Strengths | Weaknesses | Location |